THERE’S NOTHING WRONG WITH AN ONLINE PSYCH CLASS, BUT IN THREE MONTHS TIME, WHAT WILL YOU REALLY HAVE TO SHOW FOR IT?

-Thinkful differentiates itself from these other sites with its focus on coaching and mentorship.
-The courses they offer range from UX design to Data science.
+Thinkful's courses range from UX design to Data science.
 They offer both full-time and part-time (or flex) courses.
 The curriculum not only includes technical learning but career-based learning like networking and interviewing skills.
-Throughout your chosen course students get one-on-one mentorship, organized peer groups, and academic/career coaching that will help you transition from class to job.
+Thinkful sets itself apart by providing students with one-on-one mentorship, organized peer groups, and academic/career coaching that will help you transition from class to job.
 Courses range from $5,000 to $18,000 and are offered in a variety of payment plans.

-Thinkful has events in many cities across the countries, and works with companies in those same cities to get graduates hired.
-They also have a blog featuring articles aligning with each of their course disciplines, and what’s going on in the greater industry in relation to those disciplines.
-In terms of applying to these courses, you make a request to chat with a member of their team where they ask you what you’re looking for, and they inform you when the course you want is available.
+Thinkful hosts events in many cities across the countries, and works with companies in those same cities to get graduates hired.
+They also have a blog featuring articles that align with each of their course disciplines.
+If you want to apply to any of their courses, you have to make a request to chat with a member of their team via their website.
+In this chat they ask you what you’re looking for, and they inform you when the course you want is available.

-The Flatiron School offers immersive on-campus and online programs in things like software engineering, data science, and cybersecurity in NYC, San Francisco, Washington DC, Houston, Austin, Seattle, Chicago, Denver, as well as online.
+The Flatiron School offers immersive on-campus, and online, programs in things like software engineering, data science, and cybersecurity.
+They have campuses in NYC, San Francisco, Washington DC, Houston, Austin, Seattle, Chicago, and Denver.
 Flatiron School’s courses aim to launch students into fulfilling careers in a variety of IT & programming professions through curricula that is continually market tested, ensuring the stuff students are learning is the stuff businesses actually want.
 Flatiron’s courses don’t only offer instructors, but personal career coaches to make sure you’re staying on track.
-Their courses aren’t only pre-recorded lectures, but include test-driven labs and portfolio projects.
+Their classes aren’t only pre-recorded lectures, but include test-driven labs and portfolio projects.
 If the Flatiron School’s program sounds more official than others, that’s because it is.
 Their courses are closer to a collegiate experience and come with a heftier price-tag.
 Most cost $17,000.
 You can choose to take a course full-time (which you may complete in four or five months) or a course part-time (which you may complete in eight or nine months).

 One of the most fulfilling and valuable things one can learn is a new language; and you don’t need to be going on vacation to learn it.
 Not only does a second language have vast benefits to your brain function, but it can open up a plethora of job opportunities.

 Babbel wastes no time getting you up to speed on your language goals.
-Upon downloading, you can take an optional three-minute placement test to see where your skills fall with a series of questions.
+Upon downloading, you can take an optional three-minute placement test to see where your skills fall.
 Once it designates your level, you can complete most of Babbel’s conversation-based lessons, which it offers in 14 different languages, all of which are 10 to 15 minutes.
 Babbel focuses less on nailing grammar or conjugation than other programs.
 Instead, Babbel emphasizes dialogue and the ability to carry out real-world conversations.
 Their lessons cover common scenarios in which you might need this language and their advanced speech recognition software facilitates this practical focus (you won’t have to repeat yourself all the time).

 You can test out the first lesson of every course for free, but there are a few different subscription options worth considering.
 The three-month subscription costs $26.85, or about $8.95 per month, and the 12-month package costs $83.40 (about $6.95 per month).
 Good news for students: Right now, the app is offering kids in grades K-12 and college students three free months of access to its app and platform, meaning they won't fall behind on their German lessons outside of the classroom.

 You may have thought “well not everything can be taught online, some stuff I actually need to go back to school for.”
 Think again.
 These sites teach everything from drawing to gardening to engineering.
-You won’t necessarily get a degree, but it’s the skill that will get you more work.
+You won’t necessarily get a degree, but you only need the skills to get more work.

-If you own a computer you’ve probably seen ads for Masterclass.
+If you own a phone you’ve probably seen ads for Masterclass.
 The whole gimmick is “learning from the masters.”
 Are these people literally masters?
 That’s not for us to say, but they’ve certainly made a ton of money from what they do and that’s one component of mastery.
 Plus, it’s fun to have Gordon Ramsey curse at you or Steve Martin mock you or Anna Wintour say stuff without sunglasses.
-Masterclass courses have a very high production value so if nothing else the whole experience is entertaining.
+Masterclass courses have a very high production value, so if nothing else, the whole experience is entertaining.
 Plus, a Masterclass subscription, which costs $15/month, comes with every course they offer.